MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-cluster-with-infrastructure.md

 ---
-title: 'Quickstart: Create an Azure Linux VM cluster with Terraform'
+title: 'Quickstart: Create an Azure Linux VM cluster using Terraform'
-description: Learn how to Create an Azure Linux VM cluster with Terraform.
+description: In this article, you learn how to create an Azure Linux VM cluster using Terraform
 keywords: azure devops terraform vm virtual machine cluster ms.topic: quickstart ms.date: 06/19/2023 ms.custom: devx-track-terraform, ai-gen-docs
 ---

-# Quickstart: Create an Azure Linux VM cluster with Terraform
+# Quickstart: Create an Azure Linux VM cluster using Terraform

 This article shows how to create a small Linux VM cluster in Azure using Terraform.